-This statement of principles, drafted in the 1990s, remains a meaningful component of what guides ALEPH’s evolution, practices, and growth.
+This statement of principles, drafted in the 1990s and revised by the Board on March 17, 2021, remains a meaningful component of what guides ALEPH’s evolution, practices, and growth.

 FOUR WORLDS, EIGHTEEN AFFIRMATIONS, ONE COVENANT: ALEPH STATEMENT OF PRINCIPLES